assembler-institute/mongodb-pill/README.md

 ## Project delivery

-To deliver this project you must do a pull request.
+To deliver this project you must do a pull request with all the scripts used.

 ## Resources
 - [Official MongoDB documentation](https://www.mongodb.com)